 - Under Rotation function, choose your Lambda rotation function from the drop down menu.

 - On the Secret review page, you are provided with an overview of the secret.
 Review the secret and scroll down to the Rotation schedule section.

-- Confirm the custom Rotation schedule and Next rotation date meets your requirements.
-The values entered into the Schedule expression builder is then converted into a cron expression.
+- Confirm the Rotation schedule and Next rotation date meet your requirements.

 - Choose Store secret.

 - To view the Rotation configuration for the secret, select the secret you created.

 - On the Secrets details page, scroll down to the Rotation configuration section.
 The Rotation status is Enabled and the Rotation schedule is rate(4 hours).
 The name of your Lambda function being used for rotation is displayed.

 You have now successfully stored a secret using the interactive schedule expression builder.
 This option provides a simple mechanism to configure rotation windows, and does not require expertise with cron expressions.

 In the next example, we will be using the schedule expression option to directly enter a cron expression, to achieve a more complex rotation interval.

 Use case 2: Set up a custom rotation window using a cron expression

 The procedures described in the next two sections of this blog post require that you complete the following prerequisites: